 Boris’ comment

 Emily wasn’t including same info in table as implied in methods.
 Boris comment: “test if there is a habitat effect base of AIC we should compare the negative binomial with autocorrelation model with Habitat as a factor with a model without habitat (null model).
 One more thing.
-The p values showed in table 1 seem to be significant, meaning that capture rates among habitats are different.
-Looking at that same table 1, according to the p value there is a significant time effect that should be mentioned.
+The p values showed in table 1 seem to be significant [MASE looks significant vs baseline], meaning that capture rates among habitats are different.
+Looking at that same table 1, according to the p value there is a significant time effect that should be mentioned. “

 Table 2.
 Species- level point estimates of capture rates, as well as body size, diet, and habitat variables, of 38 species of birds captured in native montane shrubland (SHRUB), mixed non-native forest (MIXED), and mature secondary subtropical moist broadleaf forest (NATIVE) in the southern Ecuadorian Andes.